Complexes formed in collisions between ultracold alkali-metal diatomic molecules and atoms: Inelastic loss mediated by spin exchange

 Spin exchange can also produce inelastic loss if there are channels lower in energy than the incoming state but with the same $m_{f,\textrm{tot}}$.
 We again take $^{40}$K$^{87}$Rb+$^{87}$Rb as our example \cite{Ospelkaus:react:2010, Nichols:long-lived:2021}.
 The lowest state is $(m_\textrm{K},m_\textrm{Rb},f_\textrm{Rb},m_{f,\textrm{Rb}})=(-4,3/2,1,1)$.
 Excitation of either nuclear spin of the molecule individually does not produce any inelastic channels that are accessible by spin exchange, but the combined excitation to $(m_\textrm{K},m_\textrm{Rb})=(-3,1/2)$ has the same $m_{f,\textrm{tot}}$ as the ground state, so spin exchange is allowed.
 However, the states are split by only the nuclear Zeeman effect, so the kinetic energy release is small, equivalent to 15~$\mu$K at a representative magnetic field of 200 G. The corresponding QDT function $C^{-2}(E)$ is typically around 0.1, so decay by this path is partially suppressed by threshold effects.
 If the atom is in an excited state, spin exchange is usually energetically allowed.
 In such cases the kinetic energy releases are much larger, equivalent to 7 mK at 200 G, such that $C^{-2}(E)$ is close to 1, and loss is not suppressed by threshold effects.

 Even when there are open channels that are energetically accessible, non-resonant spin exchange is likely to be slow.
-Significant loss is expected only when there is resonant enhancement.
+The avoided crossings in Fig. 2 occur deep in the potential well.
+Even for the widest such crossings, a Landau-Zener treatment estimates inelastic transition probabilities of the order of $10^{-3}$ for a double crossing in Rb+KRb.
+Significant loss is therefore expected only when there is resonant enhancement.
 If $z<1$, there are three general cases of resonant inelastic decay, which correspond to different values of $\Gamma^\textrm{s}_\textrm{inc}$ and $\Gamma_\textrm{inel}$ in Eq.\ \eqref{eq:k2res}.
 In the following, we relate the mean heights of resonant loss features to the universal rate, modified by the factor $[1+(1-a_\textrm{bg}/\bar{a})^2]$ in Eq.\ \ref{eq:k2res}, and their mean widths to $\bar{\Gamma}_a^\textrm{s}$ of Eq.\ \ref{eq:RMTwidth}.

 The first case is where the resonant state is part of the manifold associated with the incoming channel and coupled to $N_\textrm{out}$ inelastic channels by spin exchange.
 We refer to the resulting resonances as incoming-manifold resonances.
 The coupling to the incoming channel is characterized by $\bar{\Gamma}^\textrm{s}_\textrm{inc}=\bar{\Gamma}^\textrm{s}_a$ and that to the inelastic channels by $\bar{\Gamma}_\textrm{inel}=z\bar{\Gamma}^\textrm{s}_a$.
 The height of the peak in the loss rate is thus multiplied by a factor $1/(zN_\textrm{out})$, but its width is divided by the same factor.
 When it is appropriate to average over many such resonances, their total contribution is thus independent of $z$, but in the atom+molecule case, where the density of states is too low for averaging to be appropriate, the narrowing decreases the probability of hitting such a resonance.